 7. Think long term.
 Most energy- and water-efficient appliances cost more initially, but they’ll save you money in the long run through lower monthly utility bills.

-for more information on energy-efficient appliances.
+Go to Energy Star for more information on energy-efficient appliances.

 Did you know that washing dishes in a fully loaded dishwasher saves money over washing the same dishes by hand?
 Dishwashers use 3.5 to 12 gallons of water per lead; hand dishwashing can use 15 to 16 gallons.
 Here are other tips to maximize the energy used to run your dishwasher.